 Kakadu National Park has over 100 species of butterfly, and Mary River National Park, Fogg Dam, Holmes Jungle and areas around Darwin also have large numbers of species.
 See below for lists.

 Here’s a few of the butterflies we see on the Wild Top End 6 day tour:

 Clearwing Swallowtail / Big Greasy Cressida cressida

 Their larval food plants are vines that grow in eucalyptus forests and savannah, mostly in the west of the Northern Territory Top End.
-We’ve seen this butterfly in Mary River National Park.
+We’ve seen this butterfly in Mary River National Park and in Kakadu.

 NYMPHS – BROWNS – Nymphalidae

 Chocolate Argus / Brown Argus / Brown Pansy / Chocolate Soldier Junonia hedonia

 We see this lovely butterfly on most of our Wild Top End trips, sometimes every day, at Ubirr in Kakadu, at Bird Billabong in Mary River National Park, at Pt Stuart, around Djukbinj & Leaning Tree Lagoon, and on our Maximum Wildlife extended trip at Nitmiluk National Park.